The Securitisation Law Review: Brazil

 7 On a separate note, real estate receivables can also be securitised under real estate investment funds (FII), which are investment funds designed to invest in real estate projects, and which are regulated by Federal Law No. 8,668/1993 and CVM Ruling No. 472/2008.
 FIIs may generally invest in: (1) real estate properties and rights; (2) equity of real estate companies; (3) special purpose companies with real estate business; (4) other funds (FIIs, FIDCs, for instance); and (5) CRIs and other instruments related to real estate business.

 8 Normative Instruction No. 1,037/2010 enacted by the Brazilian Federal Revenue Office provides the list of jurisdictions considered to be blacklisted tax havens under the applicable Brazilian legal and regulatory framework.

 9 Bill No. 10,638 of 30 July 2018 (PL 10,638/18) and bill No. 336 of 11 November 2018 (PL 336/18), respectively.

 11 MP 898/19.

 12 Law No. 11,101/2005 provides that the assets granted by means of fiduciary arrangements can have their foreclosure suspended for 180 days should the judge consider the assets as being 'essential' for the company's activities.
 An asset may be considered essential if the guarantor cannot perform its activities without it or when the performance of its activities is jeopardised in the absence of the asset.
-Brazilian courts tend not to hold financial assets and investments as essential asset, but this analysis must always be done on a case-by-case basis, since it depends on the business of the guarantor.
+Brazilian courts tend not to hold financial assets and investments as essential assets, but this analysis must always be done on a case-by-case basis, since it depends on the business of the guarantor.

 13 Regarded as commercially interchangeable with other property of the same kind.